CybercentreCanada/assemblyline-service-cuckoo/README.md

 exports in a single run by passing the export names to execute using the function option, separated by pipe character. ie. `function=export1|export2`

+#### INetSim

-#### INetSim - Random DNS Resolution
+##### Random DNS Resolution
 `DNS.pm, Config.pm, inetsim_patch.conf`

 These files are located at `inetsim/random_dns_patch/`.
 They allow an INetSim installation's DNS service to return a random IP from a given range for DNS lookups.
-In order to implement this patch, replace the `DNS.pm` and `Config.pm` found wherever you're running INetSim with the files found in this repo.
+In order to implement this patch, replace the `DNS.pm` and `Config.pm` found wherever you're running INetSim with the files found in this directory.
 If on a Linux box, then they could be at `/usr/share/perl5/INetSim/`.
 Then append the contents from `inetsim_patch.conf` to `/etc/inetsim/inetsim.conf`.
+Restart INetSim with `sudo systemctl restart inetsim.service`.

+##### Geo-IP Service Patch
+`HTTP.pm`

+This file is located at `inetsim/geo_ip_service_patch/`.
+It allows an INetSim installation's HTTP service to return a fake response for a geo-IP service lookup.
+In order to implement this patch, replace the `HTTP.pm` found wherever you're running INetSim with the file found in this directory.
+If on a Linux box, then they could be at `/usr/share/perl5/INetSim/`.
 Restart INetSim with `sudo systemctl restart inetsim.service`.

 ### Assemblyline System Safelist
 #### Cuckoo-specific safelisted items